dnsimple/dnsimple-support/content/articles/cloudflare-service.markdown

 - Change your name servers to those supplied by CloudFlare.
 This method is available if you create an account via their website.
 To use this method first configure your DNS at CloudFlare.
 Next, "Manage" your domain at DNSimple, follow "Change Name Servers", and enter CloudFlare supplied name servers.
 - Through third-party "Certified Hosting Provider Partners".
 In this case DNSimple manages automatic provisioning and configuration of your CloudFlare account and DNS template.
 This greatly simplifies CloudFlare integration for your domain and allows you to continue using DNSimple as your [DNS service provider](https://dnsimple.com/about).
 "Manage" your domain, press the "One-Click Services" button near the top of the page, and "Add" CloudFlare.

+### Direct Integration

+Direct integration requires to change the name servers for your domain to point to CloudFlare name servers.

+If your domain is registered with DNSimple, follow these instructions to [configure the name servers for a domain](/articles/setting-name-servers/).
+If the domain is registered elsewhere, you will need to follow the instructions of your existing domain registrar to point the domain to CloudFlare.
+In both cases, once the domain is pointint to CloudFlare, you will need to manage the DNS records in CloudFlare.
+Any DNS change in your account for that domain will no longer have any effect, including changing DNS records, enabling/disabling one-click services and enabling/disabling email forwards.

+Furthermore, the direct integration doesn't allow to selectively delegate only certain DNS records to CloudFlare.
+If you want to use CloudFlare only for a specific DNS record (e.g. for the main website) and use DNSimple for all the other records (e.g. MX email configurations), then use the one-click DNSimple integration.

+### DNSimple one-click integration

+DNSimple one-click integration allows you to use CloudFlare to proxy only a specific DNS record of a domain.
+This is the preferred option, for example, if you want to take advantage of CloudFlare CDN and protection for the main website, maintaining the other DNS records in DNSimple.

+However, this approach has some limitations.
+For instance, CloudFlare doesn't allow to use the Universal SSL feature for domains or subdomains managed from a third-party provider.
+More information below.

 ## DNS limitations